CODE-N7/ciber/README.md

 ---

 - 👨‍💻 As a Cybersecurity and Programming enthusiast, I'm constantly learning and exploring new technologies to enhance my skills.
-- 💬 Ask me about my experience with Cybersecurity practices and Software Development.
+- 💬 Ask me about my experience with Cybersecurity practices and progrmacion.
 - 🌱 I’m currently diving deeper into _[Cybersecurity](https://www.coursera.org/browse/information-technology/cybersecurity)_ and _[Programming](https://www.codecademy.com/catalog/subject/computer-science)_.

 ## 🛠 &nbsp;Tech Stack